The True Definition of Kindness and It’s Importance

 When you hear the word “kindness”, what’s the first thing that comes to mind?
 Is it about being nice to other people?
 Or is it doing good things whenever possible?

 Truth is, there is more to kindness than being nice and doing right by others.
-There is not a single word that can describe the true definition of kindness.
+In fact, there may not be a single word that can describe the true meaning of kindness.

-When you look at the dictionary, kindness is defined as the quality of being friendly, generous and considerate.
+The dictionary defines kindness as the quality of being friendly, generous, and considerate.
 Other synonyms of kindness are goodwill, warmth, tenderness, selflessness, and benevolence.

 Yet none of those terms can truly convey the significance and complexity of the word.